AbdullaBektayev/market/README.md

           $ pip install -r requirements.txt

-4. first you need to create database on your local computer then rewrite some line of code in the project
+4. Create database on your local computer then rewrite some line of code in the project

         DATABASES = {
           'default': {